Open courses for the public

 Ideally every person on the planet would have his or her own negotiation coach.
 This is partially because effective influencing is counter intuitive and needs to be consciously learned.
 It is not a skill that a person gets for free by having a senior title or "experience".
 Everyone

-has negotiation experience, but most people have experience of repeatedly doing things that don't work.
-Because seniority often comes with increased positional power within a hierarchy, seniority is more likely to become a barrier than an enabler when it comes to improving one's negotiation and influencing skills.
+has negotiation experience, but most people have experience of continuing to do things that don't work.
+Because seniority often comes with increased positional power within a hierarchy, seniority is more likely to become a barrier than an enabler when it comes to further improving one's negotiation and influencing skills.

 The coach can provide invaluable feedback on the gap between how you believe